State-sponsored terrorism: China

 India has accused China of supporting the Naxalites in the Naxalite–Maoist insurgency.
 In 2011, Indian police accused the Chinese government of providing sanctuary to the movement's leaders, and accused Pakistani ISI of providing financial support.
 India has also reported of China supporting militant groups in its Northeast states of Manipur, Nagaland and Mizoram.

 The Chinese government has blocked UN Security Council Sanctions Committee listing of Masood Azhar, the founder and leader of the Pakistan-based organization Jaish-e-Mohammed as a terrorist.

-Starting 2009, there have been 4 attempts to put Masood Azhar in the UN Security Council's counter-terrorism sanctions list.
+Since 2009, there have been 4 attempts to put Masood Azhar in the UN Security Council's counter-terrorism sanctions list.
 All the attempts were vetoed by China, citing 'lack of evidence'.
 In 2016 China again blocked India's appeal to the United Nations to label Azhar as a terrorist.

 China also blocked a US move to get Azhar banned by the UN in February 2017.
 The most recent attempt was on 13 March 2019.
 However, in May 2019, China backed listing of Masood Azhar as a global terrorist.

 In mid-2020, Myanmar accused China of arming the Arakan Army, which was legally considered a terrorist organisation by the Myanmar government from 2019 to 2021.
 China has allegedly given the Arakan Army assault rifles, machine guns and FN-6 Chinese Manpads capable of shooting down helicopters, drones and combat aircraft.